This post may contain affiliate links. Read our disclosure policy here.

 Paint Your Garden Tool Handles

-If you use compost, it’s important to know how and when to use it so it’s effective in your garden.
-It’s best to spread compost over the top of your tilled garden for about 2-3 weeks before planting.
-This will give the compost time to stabilize and integrate into the soil.
+If you use compost or manure in your garden, it’s important to know how and when to use it so it’s effective in your garden.
+It’s best to spread compost over the top of your tilled garden for about 2-3 weeks before planting in the early spring.
+This will give the compost time to stabilize and integrate and give you the best soil.

 Start Your Seeds Indoors

-If you live in the North like I do, planting seeds outdoors can be a scary thing.
-You never know when it will decide to frost just one more time.
+Planting seeds outdoors can be scary if you live in the North as I do.
+You never know when it will decide to freeze just one more time.
 I like to remove some of the stress from planting by starting my seeds indoors.

 — Here’s a little more info on how I start my seed indoors each year.